 As ever with plug-in hybrids, the fuel consumption you can achieve is heavily dependent on how much use you can make of the electric range.
-In this instance the S90 has an official WLTP range of 28 miles and we found this was pretty close to the truth as we managed 20 – 22 and can see how 28 would be doable.
-Another pleasant surprise was the mpg when running in hybrid mode.
-Across a week where we spent around 80% of the time on motorways (not great for a plug-in hybrid) we got 53 mpg which is an excellent result for a near 300 bhp, 2 tonne petrol car.
+In this instance the S90 has an official WLTP range of 54.7 miles and and you can expect between 30 and 55 miles in the real world.
+Another pleasant surprise is the mpg when running in hybrid mode.
+Across a week with the previous generation S90 where we spent around 80% of the time on motorways (not great for a plug-in hybrid) we got 53 mpg which is an excellent result for a near 300 bhp, 2 tonne petrol car.

 The S90 Twin Engine combines a usable electric range, with very good real world mpg in hybrid mode.
 We are always looking for cars that are entertaining to drive, and the S90 isn’t that, but we also like cars that pick one thing to do very well and deliver.
 In this case if you want a cosseting executive saloon the Volvo is top of the pack delivering an incredibly refined driving experience.
 The money might be from China but the S90 delivers a uniquely Swedish interpretation of executive motoring with an environmental concussion, and we really rather like it!